 \subsubsection{SM Allocation}

 First, we study the impact of GPU resource sharing via SM allocation.
+Allocating more SMs to communication kernels leaves fewer SMs for overlapped computation kernels given a fixed number of SMs.
 Figures~\ref{fig:analysis-vary-sm-2},~\ref{fig:analysis-vary-sm-4}, and~\ref{fig:analysis-vary-sm-20} show execution schedules that vary only in the number of SMs allocated to the communication kernel (2, 4, and 20 SMs, respectively) while launching the communication kernel together with \texttt{Linear 1}.
-With two SMs allocated to the communication kernel (Figure~\ref{fig:analysis-vary-sm-2}), it does not complete before all the computations finish, leading to an exposed communication period where 106 SMs are idle.
-This leads to static power wastage during the exposed communication time, which increases total energy consumption.
-As we increase the number of SMs to four (Figure~\ref{fig:analysis-vary-sm-4}), the communication kernel completes before the computation kernels, leading to minimal static power wastage and total energy consumption.
-However, if we further increase the number of SMs to twenty (Figure~\ref{fig:analysis-vary-sm-20}), while communication does speed up, it does so at the cost of taking away SMs from \texttt{Linear 1}, which ultimately increases total time and energy consumption.
-In other words, excess SMs allocated to the communication kernel only slows down computation while being practically close to idle themselves, again leading to increased static power wastage.
+With two SMs allocated to the communication kernel (Figure~\ref{fig:analysis-vary-sm-2}), the communication does not complete before the computations finish, leaving an exposed communication period during which 106 SMs are idle.
+Static power is wasted during this exposed communication time, increasing total energy consumption.
+Increasing the number of SMs to four (Figure~\ref{fig:analysis-vary-sm-4}) lets the communication kernel complete before the computation kernels, minimizing static power wastage and total energy consumption.
+However, further increasing the number of SMs to 20 (Figure~\ref{fig:analysis-vary-sm-20}) speeds up communication only at the cost of taking SMs away from \texttt{Linear 1}, which ultimately increases total time and energy consumption.
+This is because the excess SMs allocated to the communication kernel slow down computation while remaining nearly idle themselves, again wasting static power.